phillipsj/dillo/README.md

 ##Contributions

-Any contributions are welcome, there is not an specific requirements or standards being used at the moment.
+Any contributions are welcome, there are not any specific requirements or standards being used at the moment.